Smoothing, scattering, and a conjecture of Fukaya: From smoothing of Calabi--Yau varieties to tropical geometry

-From the description of the sheaf $\tform^*$, we can see that locally on $U \subset W_0$, $\phi_{\text{s}}$ is supported on finitely many codimension $1$ polyhedral subsets, called \emph{walls} or \emph{slabs}, which are constituents of a scattering diagram.
-This is why we use the subscript `s' in $\phi_{\text{s}}$ because it stands for `scattering'.
+From the description of the sheaf $\tform^*$, we can see that locally on $U \subset W_0$, $\phi_{\mathrm{s}}$ is supported on finitely many codimension one polyhedral subsets, called \emph{walls} or \emph{slabs}, which are constituents of a scattering diagram.
+This is why we use the subscript `s' in $\phi_{\mathrm{s}}$, which stands for `scattering'.